DavidKrau/terraform-provider-simplemdm/README.md

 # Terraform Provider for SimpleMDM

+# This is beta release please dont use this in your live environment as of now.

 The Terraform SimpleMDM provider is a plugin for Terraform that allows for the full lifecycle management of SimpleMDM resources.

 Provider was written by David Kraushuber from FREENOW and was open sourced to the comunity.